Quantori-Academy/dz-team/README.md

 ## Possible issues

-If you encounter anything that blocks you from working on the project for more than 30 minutes, please reach out to the team in the main Teams channel. <!-- TODO: add link after channel is created -->
+If you encounter anything that blocks you from working on the project for more than 30 minutes, please reach out to the team in the main Teams channel. <!-- as a part of '💪 33', add link here as well -->

 That said, here are some things you might encounter: